 Bylaws of Florence Area Swim Team

+Updated: August 2020

-Florence Area Swim Team mission is to provide a unique, recreational, and competitive swimming experience for the young people and families of the greater Florence area.
+Florence Area Swim Team mission is to provide a unique, recreational, and competitive swimming experience for the young people and families of the Pee Dee Region of South Carolina. .
 This includes but, is not limited to participating in regular swimming practices to develop stroke technique, improve aerobic endurance and overall fitness, participating in age group developmental swimming meets, preparing for high school, college or national level competition, learning goal setting, building self-confidence, and promoting healthy lifestyle.

 ARTICLE 1: STATEMENT OF ORGANIZATION